calebcarnett/Weather-App/README.md

 #  Weather APP
 This project challenged me to pull from my CSS knowledge of flexboxes to create a responsive design without using a CSS framework.
-This was my first time working with an API and was challenged to pull weather updates from https://openweathermap.org/.
+This was my first time working with an API and was challenged to pull weather updates from a weather API.
 To make some improvements to this project, I would not have my search history repeat the same city and not save random text if it is not a valid city.
 Also my history is a bit buggy and doesn't always change the current city.
 Overall this challenge taught me a lot about API's, javascript, CSS, and pushed me to look back on a lot of prior activites/projects and apply them.
 ## User Story

 ```